jrmuizel/frame-timing/README.md

 Control and filtering options:
     -scroll_toggle             Only record events while scroll lock is enabled.
-    -hotkey                    Use F11 to start and stop recording, writing to a unique file each time.
+    -hotkey [key]              Use specified key to start and stop recording, writing to a unique file each time (default is F11).
     -delay [seconds]           Wait for specified time before starting to record.
 When using -hotkey, delay occurs each time recording is started.
     -timed [seconds]           Stop recording after the specified amount of time.
 PresentMon will exit